Surebeans Guide

 Category groups

-Collapsible sections that organize categories.
+These are collapsible sections that organize categories.
 Examples: Fixed Expenses, Variable Expenses, Savings Goals.
 Each group row shows totals for Assigned, Activity, and Available across its categories.

 Categories (envelopes)